andrasq/node-qconfig/Readme.md

 * `preload` - the inherits-from list of environments.
 The default inheritance rules are `{ default: [], development: ['default'], staging: ['default'], production: ['default'],
   canary: ['production'], custom: ['production'] }`.
 Also recognized as `layers`.
-  Passed in layers are merged into the defaults; to delete a layer set it to falsy.
+  Passed in layers are merged into the defaults; to delete a layer define it as falsy.
 * `postload` - the overridden-with list of environments.
 The default is none, `[]`.
 * `loader` - function to read and parse the config file (default `require()`) or a hash mapping extensions to loader functions